-- 1. Place various socks on the table.
-Try to get different sizes and colors. - 2.
-Give each team member a set of seven unnumbered cards.
-Each set should be different from the others, such as different colors, or marked with different shapes, etc. Make sure team members surrender a card after each response. - 3.
-Place a container within reach of all team members.
-Make sure it has an opening large enough and that it can hold all 35 cards. - 4.
-Be sure to give exactly 1 minute to think and 5 minutes to respond.
-Timing is critical.
-Team members responding as time ends may finish and be scored. - 5.
-Score: 1 point for each common response, 5 points for each creative response. - 6.
-Examples of Common Responses: basic descriptive statements about the socks or obvious movements: sock puppet, sock/foot covering; statements that do not make sense; statements that are similar to a previous one; no connection to an action and response. - 7.
-Examples of Creative Responses: statements that show a team member is imaginative; statements that make sense and build on a previous statement; humorous statements; puns; unusual responses, responding directly to the socks, improvising with the sock(s) during the response in an unusual or humorous way, i.e. using it as a lasso, antennae, purse, combining multiple socks into one response, humorous or interesting connections to socks and improvisations.
+- 3. When Part II begins, give each team member a set of ten cards (for five responses).
+Each set should be different from the others, such as different colors, marked with different shapes, etc. - 4.
+Be sure to give exactly 5 minutes for Part I. Warn the team when 1 minute and again when 30 seconds remain.
+Give the team exactly 1 minute to think and 4 minutes to respond in Part II.
+Team members responding as time ends can finish and be scored. - 5.
+When judging overall creative use of materials consider originality, multiple applications, and trial and error.
+Were the items changed completely?
+Did the items combine to form something unusual?
+For how well the team works together, consider how team members share problem solving duties, how well they share materials, consult with one another, create a theme, etc. - 6.
+In Part II, score 1 point for each common response and 5 points for each creative response. - 7.
+Examples of Common Responses: basic descriptive statements about the creations; statements that do not make sense; statements that are similar to a previous one; little to no connecting or separating the creations in the response. - 8.
+Examples of Creative Responses: statements that show a team member is imaginative; statements that make sense and build on a previous statement; humorous statements; puns; unusual responses, humorous or interesting connections between items/separation between items.

-Hands-on Spontaneous Problem: Base Structure
+Hands-On Spontaneous Problem: The Last Straw